Underwriting is the process assessing risk of issuing insurance. Undewriters evaluate applications,

 Medicare Part B (Outpatient) insurance is elective coverage.
 So, you don’t need to take the coverage if you prefer not to do so.
 Though, it makes sense if you would like to have coverage for medical services received outside of a hospital setting.
 Over 90% of Medicare beneficiaries opt to take Part B (source).
 It’s important to note that if you wait to enroll in Part B, your premium could be 10% higher for every 12-month period that you were eligible for Part B but did not sign up.

 If you decide you do not want Medicare Part B, you should also have instructions to send the ID card back to opt out.
-If you send the card back, you will receive a new ID card within a few weeks reflecting that you are enrolled in Medicare Part A only.
+When you send the card back, you will receive a new ID card within a few weeks reflecting that you are enrolled in Medicare Part A only.
 Keep in mind that if you have no credible medical coverage (not counting Medicare Part A) and opt out of Medicare Part B, you will have financial penalties (discussed later in this guide) if you decide to pick up Part B at a later time.

-If you are not receiving Social Security income, you’ll want to enroll in Medicare Part B within three months prior to the month in which you turn 65.
+If you aren’t receiving Social Security income, you’ll want to enroll in Medicare Part B within three months prior to the month in which you turn 65.
 You also have the month in which you turn 65 and the three months following to enroll in Medicare Part B without penalty (unless you have creditable health coverage elsewhere).
 So, you have a seven-month window to enroll in Medicare Part B.

 There are 3 options for enrolling in Medicare Part B if not automatically enrolled: